Attractions

 Downtown Fairplex

-Back for a second year, the Skate-R-Cade returns bigger and better than ever.
+Back for its final year, Skate-R-Cade returns, encouraging guests of all ages to play their way with wheels and arcade games.
 In partnership with Grand Park Foundation, the Skate-R-Cade has expanded in size giving Fair guests more room for jammin', spinnin' and couples skating.
-Call it the Art of the Roll.
-Enjoy art installations, too.
+In Expo Hall 9.

 Now located in Expo Hall 5.
 What’s better than winning a blue ribbon?
 Check out all the ribbon winners in the Fair’s Home Arts and Culinary competitions.
 Get inspired by tablescaping, the beautiful art entries and the delicious cakes and cookies.
 Check out the daily schedules for scheduled live contests and demonstrations!

-The art of cooking, and learning, is bubbling over at the Culinary Kitchen, presented by Goya Foods.
+The art of cooking, and learning, is bubbling over at the Culinary Kitchen.
 Stop by the Kitchen to see live daily demonstrations from Chef Leslie Sassaman and others.
 Learn new techniques, be inspired to try a new recipe.
 There are too many cooks in our kitchen, and it's a delicious delight.

 Millard Sheets Art Center will host Before You Now, an exhibit presented by the Los Angeles County Museum of Art from an award provided by Art Bridges.
 Experience the beauty of fine art through paintings, sculptures and more.
 Clay Play returns to the Fair - guests of all ages get a chance to throw a piece of pottery for a nominal fee.

-The Fairplex Garden Railroad is a 101-year-old tradition at the Fair.
+The Fairplex Garden Railroad is a 102-year-old tradition at the Fair.
 Check out the G-gauge trains and the vibrant scenery celebrating California history.

 Plaza de las Americas vibrates with the sounds of the Plaza Stage featuring Latin-influenced entertainment, including mariachi, banda, cumbia, norteña music and more.
 Enjoy some shopping and try some King Taco dishes.